RaviTriv/cpu-memory-optimizations/README.md

 ![Non Temporal Store](./images/nonTemporalStore.png)

-A simple example is we intialize two matrixs, matA and matB.
+A simple example is we intialize two matrices, matA and matB.
 We write values to matA and then write values to matB.
 After writing values to matB, we want to read from matA.
-In this case since we will not be reading values of matB anytime soon we can make use of intel's non temporal stores to write matB directly to memory.
+In this case since we will not be reading values of matB anytime soon we can make use of non temporal stores to write matB directly to memory.
+`NO CACHE BYPASS TIME TAKEN: 50.825197`
+`CACHE BYPASS TIME TAKEN: 15.427559`
 The simple example is roughly 3 times faster.

 ### Fitting into Cache Lines
 Reading from cache is significantly faster than reading from memory.
 Therefore its important to fit as much data into cache as possible.
 CPU cache is a collection of  cache lines, in this case each cache line is 64 bytes long and read in `words`, a fixed size of bytes.
 We want to optimize the way we put data into `words` such that their are minimal holes.